will-lumley/AsyncCombine/README.md

 - Automatically replay the current value, then emit fresh values whenever the property changes.
 - Perfect for keeping UI state in sync with your models.

-### 🌍 Cross-Platform
-- AsyncCombine doesn’t rely on Combine or other Apple-only frameworks.
-- Runs anywhere Swift Concurrency works: iOS, macOS, tvOS, watchOS.
-- Fully portable to Linux and even SwiftWasm for server-side and web targets.
-- Ideal for writing platform-agnostic domain logic and unit tests.

-### 🔁 State Relay
+### 🔁 CurrentValueSubject Replacement
 - Ship values through your app with a hot, replay-1 async primitive.
 - `CurrentValueRelay<Value>` holds the latest value and broadcasts it to all listeners.
 - Similar to Combine’s `CurrentValueSubject`, but actor-isolated and async-first.
 - Exposes an AsyncStream for easy consumption in UI or domain code.

+### 🔗 Publishers.CombineLatest Replacement
+- Pair two AsyncSequences and emit the latest tuple whenever either side produces a new element (after both have emitted at least once).
+- Finishes when both upstream sequences finish (CombineLatest semantics).
+- Cancellation of the downstream task cancels both upstream consumers.
+- Plays nicely with Swift Async Algorithms (e.g. you can map, debounce, etc. before/after).

 ### ⚡ Async Algorithms Compatible
 - Compose richer pipelines using Swift Async Algorithms.
 - Add `.debounce`, `.throttle`, `.merge`, `.zip`, and more to your async streams.
 - Chain seamlessly with AsyncCombine operators (`sink`, `assign`, etc.).
 - Great for smoothing UI inputs, combining event streams, and building complex state machines.

+### 🌍 Cross-Platform
+- AsyncCombine doesn’t rely on Combine or other Apple-only frameworks.
+- Runs anywhere Swift Concurrency works: iOS, macOS, tvOS, watchOS.
+- Fully portable to Linux and even SwiftWasm for server-side and web targets.
+- Ideal for writing platform-agnostic domain logic and unit tests.

 ## 🚀 Usage